rockettheme/docs/Docs/joomla/templates/grunge/demo_module_2.md

 ---
-title: Grunge: Recreating the Demo - The Gantry Framework
+title: Grunge: Recreating the Demo - RokStories Info
 description: Your Guide to Recreating Elements of the Grunge Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/grunge:Grunge

 ---

-The Gantry Framework
+RokStories Info
 -----

 ![][demo]